taculin/object-tracking/README.md

-# UPDATE:
+# UPDATE as of 16Sep2018 1800H:
-UPDATED THE [RAtools.exe](https://drive.google.com/file/d/1pbeZFwPtqcXQVSFYhjS631vZdC0FRajY/view?usp=sharing) file.
-Please download this version as of 16 Sep 2018 1800H.
+UPDATED the RAclicker.py for method 1 and [RAtools.exe](https://drive.google.com/file/d/1pbeZFwPtqcXQVSFYhjS631vZdC0FRajY/view?usp=sharing) for method 2.
+Both can be downloaded from this site.